Argentina women's national football team: History

+The team played its first official match against Chile at Estadio Santa Laura on 3 December 1993, which ended in a 3–2 victory.
+Coached by Rubén Suñé, the Argentina starting line-up was: Valeria Otero (Independiente); María Gérez (River), Gladys Rodriguez (Boca), Corina Riccheza (Boca), Marina Martinez (Boca); Otilia Del Valle Acuña (Boca), Patricia Vera (Sacachispas), María Elizabeth Villanueva (Boca), Karina Morales (River); Fabiana Ochotorena (Boca), Liliana Baca (Independiente).

-The team played its first match against Chile on 3 December 1993, which ended in a 3–2 defeat.
-Two years later, Argentina got its biggest win over Bolivia, winning 12–0 in a 1995 South American Women's Football Championship match played at Estádio Parque do Sabiá.
-Argentina reached the final of that tournament, losing to Brazil 2–0.
+Two years later, Argentina achieved its biggest win over Bolivia, winning 12–0 in a 1995 South American Women's Football Championship match, played at Estádio Parque do Sabiá.
+Argentina reached the final of that tournament, but lost to Brazil 2–0.

 The team reached the final of the 1998 South American Women's Football Championship, losing to Brazil again, this time 7–1 in Mar del Plata.
 In the semi-finals, they beat Peru on penalties 4–3 in dramatic fashion, with the scores at 1–1 after extra time.

 In the 2003 Pan American Games, the team reached the semi-finals, where Brazil won 2–1 in a tight match.
 In the Bronze Medal match, Argentina lost 4–1 to Mexico, and finished in fourth place.
 Despite a lack of investment and interest, the women's national team played its first World Cup in 2003.
-They were drawn in a group with Japan, Canada, and Germany; Argentina lost all three matches and scored only once.
+They were drawn in a group with Japan, Canada, and Germany; Argentina lost all three matches and scored only once; their lone score was Argentina's first official goal at a World Cup, scored by Yanina Gaitán.

-After their world cup debut, the team went unbeaten for 14 matches from 2005 until 2007, including throughout the 2006 South American Cup, where they beat Brazil in the final 2–0 to become champions.
+After their World Cup debut, the team went undefeated for 14 matches from 2005 until 2007, including throughout the 2006 South American Cup, where they beat Brazil in the final 2–0 to become champions.
 Their run ended when they lost a friendly with China 1–0 in June 2007.
-Three days later it got revenge though, and beat China by the same score.
+Three days later, they got revenge, however, and beat China by the same score.
 Since the team won the South American Cup, there were high expectations for the 2007 World Cup, played in China.
 However, the squad lost all matches again, including a record 0–11 loss to Germany.

 With the 2006 South American Cup title, the team qualified for the 2008 Summer Olympics, their Olympic debut.
 Argentina finished last with no points and only one goal in favor, although less goals were conceded than in the World Cup the previous year.

 The team returned to play in the 2014 South American Games, with new coach Luis Nicosia, losing the opening match against Chile 1–0, but winning against Bolivia 4–0 and advancing to the semi-finals, where they won against rivals Brazil on penalties after a 0–0 draw.
-In the final, they won the gold medal with a 2–1 victory against Chile, which meant they won their first tournament since the 2006 South American Cup.
+In the final, they won the gold medal with a 2–1 victory against Chile, meaning they won their first tournament since the 2006 South American Cup.